ayaulymChinaliyeva/ayaulymChinaliyeva.github.io/_posts/2018-9-14-news-post-part2.md

 title: Second part of my heartbreaking news, haha!)))
 ---
 This week I talked to TED club's teacher, and she turned out to be a kind woman.
-Unfortunately, I didn't enter this club before, but I found passionfor public speeches only several months ago.
+Unfortunately, I didn't enter this club before, but I found passion for public speeches only several months ago, sooo - using my last year at school for this passion.
 What a pleasure and energy for me it is - to stand in front of many people and speak, pitch, present!
-Whoaaaaaa~heart is beating a hundred times per minute~ So, I decided to use the opportunity, until I have it))
+Whoaaaaaa~heart is beating a hundred times per minute~ So, I decided to catch the opportunity, until I have it))
 This is not to say the main reason of writing a post, we had a team-tea drinking yeaterday at the office))) wonderful, I love my Team!
 We are together almost a year, and regardless the fact that we are so different and have such a different and busy schedules, we always find time to meet, to work, to CONTRIBUTE! ~ahhh